This April, which is designated nationally as Donate Life month, Southtowns Radiology was proud to… Read More

-Scarring and recurrent cancer can look identical on mammography and ultrasound.
+Following treatment for breast cancer, scarring and recurrent cancer can look identical on mammography and ultrasound.
 If a change in a lumpectomy scar is detected by either mammography or a physical exam, MRI can help determine whether the change is normal maturation of the scar or a recurrence of the cancer.

 In some cases, breast cancer will be treated with chemotherapy before it has been removed by surgery.
 This is called neoadjuvant chemotherapy.
-In these cases, MRI is often used to monitor how well the chemotherapy is working and to reevaluate the amount of tumor still present before the surgery is
+In these cases, MRI is often used to monitor how well the chemotherapy is working and to reevaluate the amount of tumor still present before the surgery is scheduled.